danielsf/Carom/README.md

-where `S` is an integer seeding the random number generator, `N` is the number of likelihood evaluations to make with Dalex, `out_name` is the name of the file where the output data will be written and `timing_name` is the name of a file to which information summarizing the wall-time efficiency of Dalex will be written.
+where `S` is an integer seeding the random number generator, `N` is the number of likelihood evaluations to make with Dalex, `out_name` is the name of the file where the output data will be written, and `timing_name` is the name of a file to which information summarizing the wall-time efficiency of Dalex will be written.